ALLDATA Europe Privacy Policy

 Art.
 6(1)(f) permits the processing of personal data when it is necessary for the pursuit of legitimate interests by the controller or a third party unless the data subject’s fundamental rights outweigh the legitimate interest.
 Examples of legitimate interest include the following:

-• For administrative purpose and record keeping
+- For administrative purpose and record keeping

 d.
 Data processing for compliance with legal obligations

-However, if your personal data is collected to provide specific services or online content to you, not providing the information might restrict your access to certain services or content that would otherwise be available to you.
+If your personal data is collected to provide specific services or online content to you, not providing the information might restrict your access to certain services or content that would otherwise be available to you.
 For instance, if your personal data is collected to provide personalized browsing experience, you would not be able to enjoy this feature if you do not provide the necessary information.
 Similarly, if your personal data is collected for communication purposes, not providing that information may result in you not receiving these communications.

-f.
-Profiling and automated decision-making
+8. Profiling and automated decision-making

 We do not engage in automated decision making or profiling with your personal data.

-4. Security by using TLS/SSL
+9. Security by using TLS/SSL

 If you transmit your personal data to us via our website or Customer Portal, we use secure technologies, particularly the "Transport Layer Security" (TLS) transmission (formerly known as "Secure Socket Layer" (SSL)) protocol.
 All information and data transmitted through these secure methods are encrypted before being sent to us.
 This encryption applies specifically to all personal data of our customers.

-As part of our data security measure, we collect the IP address of your computer to identify and prevent fraudulent activities and unauthorized access.
+As part of our data security measure, we collect the IP address of your device to identify and prevent fraudulent activities and unauthorized access.
 It is important to note that encryption using these technical methods is effective only if the corresponding technical settings have also been appropriately configured on your end.

 C. Data processing when using the website